 What they do

-Sheep farmers organise and manage sheep and wool production, which includes wool growing and harvesting, livestock breeding and raising lambs, sale of sheep meat and wool, budgeting and business management, and staff management.
-They also look after maintenance of the property including fences, equipment and water supply systems.
-Sheep farmers usually work on farms located in rural regions across the south and south-west of Western Australia.
+Sheep farmers organise and manage sheep and wool production, which includes breeding and raising sheep, sale of sheep meat and wool, budgeting and business management, and staff management.
+They also care for the maintenance of the property including fences, equipment and water supply systems.
+In Western Australia, sheep farmers usually work on farms located in rural regions across the south and south-west of the state.

 Sheep farmers work on the farm in an office setting and outdoors in all kinds of weather.
 During breeding seasons and prime sales periods they may work long hours.
 They work with animals that may bite and kick, and operate heavy machinery.
 This requires them to adhere to occupational health and safety standards to reduce the risk of injury.